jsmit124/i18n-xlf-file-translator/README.md

 3. Enter the language code for the language you would like to translate to (see below)
 4. A file chooser dialog should open - it may be minimized
 5. Select the file to translate
-6. Translated file will be saved in the same directory as the python script as 'renameMe.xlf'.
+6. Translated file will be saved in the same directory as the python script as '[filename].[languagecode].xlf'.
 This process takes about 45 seconds with a 4000 line file, so be patient.

 ## Languages and their respective language codes that can be used in translation
     'af': 'afrikaans',